 Dept. etc. e.g. i.e.

-We use capital letters to mark the first word of a sentence.
+We use capital letters in English to mark the first word of a sentence.
+A capital letter will nearly always be used after a full stop.

-Exclamation marks are used instead of a full stop to show a sentence is an exclamatory phrase.
+Exclamation marks are used instead of full stops to show a sentence is an exclamatory phrase.
+When using punctuation in English writing, we often use exclamation marks to show surprise, shock, happiness and other strong emotions.

-Exclamation marks are also used to denote surprise and add emphasis and emotion, especially in informal writing.
+Exclamation marks are also used to add emphasis, especially in informal writing.
 For example:

 No!
 Wait for a minute and listen to this!